gwohlgen/samples/README.md

 `JRC_all_labels_w_preprocessing.ipynb`: A sample notebook from my research work on large multi-label text classication (LMTC) with legal document (JRC-Acquis).
 See inside the notebook for more information.
 In this notebook, we use fastAI techniques on the problem.

+`Spam_Detection_with_BERT_RoBERTa_and_fastai.ipynb`: A notebook for one of my university courses showing how to use `transformer` models together with fastAI on the example of spam detection.